Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 The humans shared an uneasy glance for some reason.
 "Is… something the matter?"
 Regaari asked them.

 "Call it a cultural foible."
 Knight conceded.
-“Eugenics has been an historically, uhm...*tricky* subject on Earth.
-Where does Kirk come into this?”
+"Eugenics has been an historically, uhm...*tricky* subject on Earth.
+Where does Kirk come into this?"

 "When I was travelling with Shoo and Ayma, we found ourselves with a dilemma."
 Regaari said, sitting back.
 Designed as the seats were for human proportions, his feet were dangling ridiculously but he didn't care.
-“She wouldn't go back to Gao, you see.
+"She wouldn't go back to Gao, you see.
 She was convinced that she would bring down the Swarm of Swarms just by being there.
 Who knows, maybe she was right?
 On the evidence of Capitol Station, we wouldn't have been able to fight them...and the commune she lived at and all the city around it would have been inundated with slavering predators.
-I think that thought scared her more than the possibility of being eaten herself.”
+I think that thought scared her more than the possibility of being eaten herself."

 Knight and Powell both nodded.
 Regaari recognised that nod - it was the one that indicated agreement without wanting to interrupt.

 "Returning her to Earth was also not within our power.
 No channels of communication, no help from the Dominion… we didn't even know where Earth was." he paused.
-“In fact, I still don't.”
+"In fact, I still don't."

 "The distal end of the Border Stars."
 Knight told him.
-“A cluster we call the Local Group”.
+"A cluster we call the Local Group".

 Regaari tried to recall what he could of the Dominion's galactic map.
 The galaxy was an incomprehensibly huge place, and the broad-strokes creation of a notional feature such as a band of uninhabitable systems which marked the no-man's land between the Dominion and the Alliance inevitably included tens of thousands of stars.
 It was all far too big for any living being's brain to accommodate.

 "A long way from Gao and from what the Dominion thinks of as civilization, then." he concluded.
-“And with the Dominion actively obscuring that information and stymieing efforts to contact your species… well, we were forced to stay on the move.
+"And with the Dominion actively obscuring that information and stymieing efforts to contact your species… well, we were forced to stay on the move.
 Shoo disguised herself as a Sister and we took care to travel parts of the Dominion far from Gao, where she would be less likely to be discovered.
-It was there that we started to hear rumours.”
+It was there that we started to hear rumours."

 "About Kirk."
 Powell checked.

 "About Councillor Krrkktnkk A’ktnnzzik’tk."
 Regaari had long mastered the trick of letting his cybernetics transmit the name to the translator rather than trying to pronounce it.
-“We would find stations where they were still talking about their vagrant Deathworlder and the fact that one of the galaxy's most notorious political figures had just swept in, collected them and departed.
+"We would find stations where they were still talking about their vagrant Deathworlder and the fact that one of the galaxy's most notorious political figures had just swept in, collected them and departed.
 We had just started looking for him when… well, there was an incident.
-It persuaded Shoo to leave us and go it alone.”
+It persuaded Shoo to leave us and go it alone."

 **"**What happened then?"

 **"**Ayma was furious with her."
 Regaari remembered fondly.
-“I think she'd forgotten that Shoo is a human, with human instincts.
-She saw her as a Sister, and expected her to behave like one.”
+"I think she'd forgotten that Shoo is a human, with human instincts.
+She saw her as a Sister, and expected her to behave like one."

 **"**In what way?"
 Knight asked.